CDDR1/CDDR1/README.md

 - My end-goal is to be a Full Stack Developer 👨‍💻
 - I'm currently working on polishing my Web-Dev skills 🕸️ 🛠️
 - My objective for 2022 is to learn React, Node, databases and TypeScript 🚀 🎆
+- I'm interested in Web3 and Blockchain technologies ⬛ ⛓

 ## Lets get in Touch!